StackVista/stackstate-docs/setup/agent/kubernetes.md

 | [ClusterCheck Agent \(optional\)](#clustercheck-agent-optional)| `stackstate-cluster-agent-clusterchecks` |

 {% hint style="info" %}
 To integrate with other services, a separate instance of the StackState Agent should be deployed on a standalone VM.
-It is not currently possible to configure a StackState Agent deployed on a Kubernetes cluster with checks that integrate with other services.
+It is not currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.
 {% endhint %}

 ![StackState Agents on Kubernetes](/.gitbook/assets/agent-kubernetes.svg)